-- 1 Select Elevation Plot. - 2 Select an individual point on the plot.
-Details about the point appear. - 3 Select ≡> View Map. - 4 Select the information bar at the top of the screen. - 5 Select Go.
-The map opens with your route marked with a magenta line. - 6 Navigate using the map or compass (page 13).
+- 1 Select Elevation Plot.

+- 2 Select an individual point on the plot.
+Details about the point appear.

+- 3 Select = > View Map.

+- 4 Select the information bar at the top of the screen.

+- 5 Select Go.

+The map opens with your route marked with a magenta line.

+6 Navigate using the map (Navigating with the Map) or compass (Navigating with the Compass).